EcaCosca/codewarsKataSolutions/README.md

 This is just one way to solve the kata, not the ONLY way, I just want to be able to share them and compare if I can.

-All of them are in JavaScript
+All of them are in JavaScript.
+GOOD LUCK!

 ## 8 kyu ##